2 Management – Concept, Process, Theories and Approaches, Management Roles and Skills

 C -.
 Feedback .-> P

-Each function is detailed in the next chapter.
-The dotted line back to planning makes management a closed-loop activity — the output of control feeds the next round of planning.
+The dotted feedback line makes management a closed-loop activity — the output of control feeds the next round of planning.

 Management thought has evolved in three broad waves.